 For a better SEO optimisation, use a long-tail description with minimum 3-4 words.
 You can also boost your visibility through a joint press release for example.

-When you set up your Google Business account and blog/site, make sure your contact details are consistent through all 3rd party websites: name, address, phone number.
+When you set up your Google Business account and blog/site, make sure your contact details are consistent with all 3rd party websites: name, address, phone number.

-Add a picture that Google will link on google map.
-You must have as well a table of content (map.xml) with no duplicated content and put appropriate tags on the sitemap.
+Add a picture that Google will link to google map.
+You must have as well a table of content (map.xml) with no duplicated content.
+Make sure to add appropriate tags to the sitemap.
 Otherwise, you’ll have to have a good navigation menu.

-When you monitor your traffic, you can monitor your clicks and check your google ranking with Alexa, Google Search Console, SimilarWeb (similarweb.com)
+When you monitor your traffic, you can monitor your clicks.
+You can also check your Google ranking with:

 Finally, you can calculate how much your SEO is worth with this tool: